ElAntagonista/tf-rifiniti-modules/README.md

 # tf-rifiniti-modules

 # About
-This repository contains terraform modules used for creating a production ready AWS FARGATE solution.
+This repository contains terraform modules used for creating a production ready AWS Fargate solution.

 # Repository structure
 ```